zebscripts/AFK-Daily/README.md

 | `endAtSoren`                | If set to `true`, the script will execute, and when finished end at Soren.                                               | `true`  |

 ## Issues
 The script is developed in a way to exit whenever something doesn't go as planned.
-In case something doesn't go as planned and the script does not exit, it's either still OK and you'll have to correct it yourself after it's finished, or (in very rare occasions) it just straight breaks stuff.
+In case something doesn't go as planned and the script does not exit, it's either still OK and you'll have to correct it yourself after it's finished, or (in very rare occasions) it just straight up breaks stuff.
 I have never had someone "call me" while the script was running for example, so I have no idea what would happen there...

 **Either way, if something doesn't go as planned, be sure to hit `Control+C` in the terminal to stop the script from executing!**